th2-net/th2-rpt-data-provider/README.md

     enableCaching: true // enables proxy and client cache (Cache-control response headers)
     notModifiedObjectsLifetime: 3600 // max-age in seconds
     rarelyModifiedObjects: 500 // max-age in seconds

+    limitForParentMode: 'defailt' // mode of approach to store event id to children number.
+Supported: default, hash values

     sseEventSearchStep: 200 // step size in seconds when requesting events
     keepAliveTimeout: 5000 // timeout in milliseconds. keep_alive sending frequency
     cradleDispatcherPoolSize: 1 // number of threads in the cradle dispatcher
+    requestDispatcherPoolSize: 1 // number of threads in the request dispatcher
+    responseDispatcherPoolSize: 1 // number of threads in the response dispatcher

     messageExtractorOutputBatchBuffer: 1       // buffer size of message search pipeline
     messageConverterOutputBatchBuffer: 1